GgnDpSngh/ggndpsngh.github.io/_pages/about.md

 I obtained a PhD in Computer Science from ETH Zurich in 2020 working with <a href="https://acl.inf.ethz.ch/people/markusp/">Prof. Markus Püschel</a> and <a href="https://www.sri.inf.ethz.ch/people/martin"> Prof. Martin Vechev</a>.
 During my PhD, I designed scalable and precise automated reasoning methods and tools for programs and deep neural networks.
 I co-received the **ACM SIGPLAN Doctoral Dissertation Award** given annually to the best dissertations in the area of Programming Languages.
 Before that, I completed a Masters in Computer Science at ETH in 2014 receiving the **ETH Master Medal** and Bachelors in Computer Science and Engineering from IIT Patna in 2012 receiving the **President of India Gold Medal**.

 **For prospective PhD candidates**: Please apply to the <a href="https://grad.illinois.edu/admissions/apply">UIUC CS graduate program </a> and mention my name.
+We are looking to hire at least one to start in Fall'26.
+Students interested in the intersection of AI, Social Sciences (e.g., Economics), and Policy Making will be preferred.
 I will get back to you if there is a good match.

 **For UIUC students looking for a paid RA**: We currently do not have any openings.